DeepakArora76/nativescript-dna-deviceinfo/README.md

 DeviceInfo.wifiSSID();
 ```

-- Notes for iOS users:
-  * Supported on iOS 12.0 and older versions.
-  * Version above 12.0 uses NEHotspotHelper which requires "com.apple.developer.networking.HotspotHelper" entitlement by Apple.

 - Notes for Android users:
   * Permissions ACCESS_WIFI_STATE and ACCESS_FINE_LOCATION/ACCESS_COARSE_LOCATION are required.
   * Android version 9 (Pie) requires location service in enabled(ON) state alongside above-said permissions.
   * To know more about the request permissions process, please visit the link [Request App Permissions](https://developer.android.com/training/permissions/requesting).

 - Notes for iOS users:
-  * To use this API on iOS 12 and later, enable the Access WiFi Information.
+  * To use this API on iOS 12 and earlier, enable the Access WiFi Information.
+  * The API for iOS 13 and above uses NEHotspotHelper which requires "com.apple.developer.networking.HotspotHelper" entitlement by Apple.
-  * To use this API on iOS 13 and later, enable the Access WiFi Information, and
+  * To use this API on iOS 13 and above, enable the Access WiFi Information, and
       * must also meet at least one of criteria below
         * Apps with permission to access location
         * Currently enabled VPN app